ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 There is no bag decoder available yet.

-### Bag Features Measures
+### Bag Features metrics

-As there is no decoder there is also no measure available yet for bag feature.
+As there is no decoder there is also no metric available yet for bag feature.

 Sequence Features
 -----------------